Honolulu Marathon Keiki Race: The Family-Friendly 1-Mile Fun Run

 Where to Eat After

 Post-race breakfast is part of the experience.
 Cinnamon's at Ilikai a few blocks away does the iconic guava chiffon pancakes and is open early.
-Tucker and Bevvy at the Park Shore Waikiki has good acai bowls and is a healthy option.
-For something cheaper and faster, Foodland Farms Ala Moana opens at 6 a.m. and has prepared breakfast options.
+Tucker and Bevvy at the Park Shore Waikiki has good acai bowls if you want healthier.
+Cheaper and faster: Foodland Farms Ala Moana opens at 6 a.m. with prepared breakfast options.
+We usually go Cinnamon's.
+The boys campaign for it.

 The Bigger Marathon Weekend

-The actual Honolulu Marathon is held the following Sunday, December 13, 2026.
-If you are training for it as a parent, the keiki race is a perfect easy shake-out run with the family the week before.
-If you are not running the marathon but are in town that weekend, the marathon expo at the Hawaii Convention Center on Friday and Saturday is free, kid-friendly, and full of running gear vendors and freebies.
-The actual marathon morning is not particularly kid-friendly to spectate (it starts at 5 a.m.), but watching the finish line at Kapiolani Park around 7-9 a.m. is inspiring for kids who like sports.
+The actual JAL Honolulu Marathon is Sunday, December 13, 2026, with a 5 a.m. start on Ala Moana Boulevard and a fireworks launch.
+If you are training for it, the Merrie Mile is a perfect easy shake-out with the family the day before.
+If you are not running but you are in town, the marathon expo at the Hawaii Convention Center on Friday and Saturday is free, kid-friendly, and full of running gear vendors handing out freebies.
+The marathon morning itself is hard to spectate with kids (5 a.m. start, dark), but watching the finish at Kapiolani Park 7 to 9 a.m. is genuinely inspiring for a kid who likes sports.

 One Last Thing

-The keiki race is one of those events that becomes a family tradition.
+The Merrie Mile is one of those events that becomes a family tradition.
 We have done it three years running and the kids ask about it every fall.
-The combination of dawn light at Ala Moana, Santa hats, the medal at the finish, and breakfast on the grass after - it is a small thing, but it is a perfect Hawaii morning.
+The combination of dawn light over Waikiki, palm trees, the medal at the finish, and breakfast at Cinnamon's after - it is a small thing, but it is a perfect Hawaii morning.
 Sign up early.
 Show up on time.
 Run the mile.
 Take the photo.
 Frame it.

 Recommended Products